OpenOCL/openocl.github.io/get-started.md

 ### Installation

-To run OpenOCL you just need to get CasADi and adjust your Matlab/Octave path.
+To run OpenOCL you have to get CasADi and adjust your Matlab/Octave path.

 Here is a step-by-step guide: